NeneWang/CISC3140-Labs/3.1/Readme.md

 ##  How to run the program
 Instructions for macOS and Linux

-You will to install wget in order to run the program.
+You need to install wget in order to run the program.

  1. Open your terminal.
  2. Clone this repository: